jonmadison/beyond_the_slab/beyond_the_slab.md

 * _How to draw and read schematics_
 * _Shields_, _Capes_, _Plates, oh my (also, Modules)_
 * _Component foo_
   _<sub>capacitors, diodes, resistors, MOSFETs, all that jazz, and why they're important.
-You'll run into some earlier than others.
-Hint: learn resistance first</sub>_
+You'll run into some earlier than others.</sub>_
 * _How to make your creation self-contained_
   * _Look into ATTiny_
   * _External Power Supplies_